felix-hilden/tekore/docs/src/advanced_usage.rst

    client = httpx.Client(timeout=30, transport=trans)
    sender = tk.SyncSender(client=client)

+With an async sender use :class:`httpx.AsyncClient` and :class:`httpx.AsyncHTTPTransport` instead.

 Traversing paging objects
 -------------------------
 Many Web API endpoints that would return a large number of the same